jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

             # write ndvi data
             operator.outputRaster.raster(key='ndvi').setImageArray(array=ndvi)
+            ...

-        Note that output raster datasets are access using the ``operator.outputRaster``, which is identical to ``applier.outputRaster`` and used to access previously defined :class:`~hubdc.applier.ApplierOutputRaster` objects, which can be used to write output numpy arrays, see :meth:`~hubdc.applier.ApplierOutputRaster.setImageArray`.
+        Note that output raster datasets are access using the ``operator.outputRaster``, which is identical to ``applier.outputRaster`` and used to access previously defined :class:`~hubdc.applier.ApplierOutputRaster` objects, which can be used to write output numpy arrays, see :meth:`~hubdc.applier.ApplierOutputRaster.setArray`.

         The datatype of the output files will be inferred from the datatype of the given numpy arrays.
         So, to control the datatype of the output file, use for example the ``numpy.astype`` function to control the datatype of the output arrays.